ASTapia30/Draw-in-Explorer---Html/README.md

 # Draw-in-Explorer---Html
-Develop of an source to draw free in a web page.
+Develop of a source to draw free in a web page.

 .HTML and .JS file added to the repository.